Gulf of Venezuela: Guajira Peninsula (South America)

 The Gulf of Venezuela is an inlet of the Caribbean Sea bounded by Venezuela and Colombia.
 It is a shipping route for the petroleum-producing Maracaibo region.
-The Guajira Peninsula is located in northern Colombia and northwestern Venezuela.
+The Guajira Peninsula is located in northeastern Colombia and northwestern Venezuela.

 Gulf of Venezuela

-Map showing the Guajira Peninsula, the Gulf of Venezuela and Lake Maracaibo
+Map showing the Guajira Peninsula, the Gulf of Venezuela and Lake Maracaibo.

 The Guajira Peninsula is located in northern Colombia and northwestern Venezuela, where it is known as the La Guajira Peninsula.
 It is the northernmost peninsula in South America and has an area of 25,000 sq km (9,700 sq mi).